Update: Jawbone recently went live with new firmware for the UP3 and, as such, we've revisited our review…

 Essential reading: How to use your fitness tracker to get fit

 It took a little while for the UP3 to recognise our runs as such, rather than just long, fast walks; but it has started to guess that we've been jogging as of late.
 If an activity isn't picked up you can, as stated, simply go in and tag a period of steps as a set exercise session.

-- Best fitness trackers 2016: Jawbone, Misfit, Fitbit, Garmin and moreEat, sleep, walk, repeat with these top activity bands
+- Best fitness tracker guide: The top activity bands you can buy nowEat, sleep, walk, repeat with these top activity bands

-- How to use your fitness tracker to actually get fitTurn your tech trinket into habit changer
+- The lowdown on how to use your fitness tracker to actually get fitTurn your tech trinket into habit changer